-Choosing a Senior Living Facility
+Choosing a Senior Living Community

 As we have seen, there are many options available for senior living.
 Making the right decision for between these options can help to make sure that you or your loved ones are getting the kind of care that they need without unnecessarily infringing upon their freedom or quality of life.

 It’s also important to think of family members when considering location.
 Will they be able to visit regularly?
-Will they be nearby to provide help if you’re living on your own or in an independent care facility?
+Will they be nearby to provide help if you’re living on your own or in an independent care community?